kkestell/kestell.org/site/content/2_recipes/3_dinner/peruvian-chicken.md

 ### Making the Marinade

+1. Combine salt, cumin, paprika, pepper, garlic, vinegar, and oil in a small bowl.
+Mix well.

+### Making the Sauce

 1. Combine jalapeños, cilantro, garlic, mayonnaise, sour cream, lime juice, and vinegar in a blender.
 Blend until smooth.
 With blender running, slowly drizzle in olive oil.
-Refrigerate until ready to use.
+2. Refrigerate until ready to use.

-### Making the Marinade

-1. Combine salt, cumin, paprika, pepper, garlic, vinegar, and oil in a small bowl.
-Mix well.